-RETURN OF FEDERAL STUDENT AID POLICY
+RETURN OF TITLE IV FUNDS POLICY

-This policy applies to all students who withdraw, drop out or are terminated by UMA, and who receive financial aid from Federal Student Aid Title IV funds.
+This policy applies to all students who receive federal student aid and withdraw, drop out, are on an Administrative Leave of Absence or are terminated by UMA, and who receive financial aid from Federal Student

+Aid Title IV funds.
 Students who cease attendance at UMA prior to completing more than 60% of their Title IV payment period have their Title IV eligibility recalculated based on the percentage of a payment period attended.
 For example, a student who withdraws after completing only 30% of a payment period will have "earned" only 30% of any Title IV aid received.
 UMA and/or the student must return the remaining 70%.